-Here's ten walks around Canterbury that will take you through ancient forests, through caves, up peaks, along peninsulas and bring to your knees in some places like the Glacial Hooker Lake.
+Here are ten walks around Canterbury that will take you through ancient forests, through caves, up peaks, along peninsulas and bring you to your knees in some places like the Glacial Hooker Lake.

 Mt Bruce is an excellent full-day hike with almost unmatched 360-degree mountain vistas and a birds-eye view of the lakes at Lagoon Saddle as the reward for solid uphill walk to 1630m.